Microsoft Defender Scam

 If you're browsing the web and suddenly a Microsoft Defender alert appears and encourages you to call "Microsoft" right away to fix an issue, do not click on any links or call any phone numbers.
 This is a common scam occuring today and when you call the number, it opens the door for another fraudster impersonating a bank representative to coerce you out of large amounts of money.

-Example of Microsoft Denfender Scam
+Example of Microsoft Defender Scam

 Understanding the Microsoft Defender Scam